 One main way by which people give directions and orient themselves is with plazas and recognizable buildings and landmarks.
 The names of main plazas are important to know in most European cities, since they’re places where you can find public transportation as well as popular restaurants and shopping.

-One thing that helped me not only become more accustomed to the layout of my host city but also find cool places I wouldn’t have otherwise wanted to explore was running.
+One thing that helped me not only become more accustomed to the layout of my study abroad host city but also find cool places I wouldn’t have otherwise wanted to explore was running.
 Seeing more of the city became efficient, and I really enjoyed experiencing how the mood and atmosphere of my area changed depending on the time of day.
 Even if running isn’t something you typically spend your time doing, a jog through your new home might be something you consider in your first couple weeks there.

 ALICANTE TIPS